R62812/Educational-Organizations-using-Servicenow/README.md

-Educational Organisation Management System
-Project Overview
+EDUCATIONAL ORGANISATION MANAGEMENT SYSTEM
+PROJECT OVERVIEW

 The Educational Organisation Management System is developed using ServiceNow to automate student admission management and academic progress tracking.

 The system replaces manual record handling with a centralized digital platform that improves accuracy, efficiency, and transparency in managing student data.

-Problem Statement
+PROBLEM STATEMENT

-Educational institutions often manage student admissions and academic records manually, which leads to data redundancy, calculation errors, and difficulty in tracking student performance.
-This project provides an automated solution to manage admissions and academic progress efficiently.
+Educational institutions often manage student admissions and academic records manually, which leads to:

-Solution

-The system automates admission entry, subject marks management, total and percentage calculation, and result generation using ServiceNow forms, client scripts, and business logic.
-It ensures accurate data storage and easy retrieval of student records.

-Features

-Student admission management

-Unique admission number generation

-Student progress tracking
+Data redundancy

+Calculation errors

+Manual workload

+Difficulty in tracking student performance

+This project provides an automated solution using ServiceNow.

+SOLUTION

+The system automates:

+Admission record creation

+Subject marks entry

 Automatic total calculation